codemaschine/gridelements_bootstrap/README.md

 # gridelements_bootstrap

 Modular system for TYPO3 gridelements: Extend gridelements with your own Modules (every module is one partial).
 Just extend the TypoScript modules Section and add a partial with the same name, thats it.
 Examples are included.
 In every partial you have enhanced data with real objects to build all you want just with fluid.
+Supports up to 4 columns.

 * **TER**: https://extensions.typo3.org/extension/gridelements_bootstrap/
 * **CMS**: TYPO3 8/9